movementlabsxyz/MIP/MIP/mip-34/README.md

 #### Version B: Postconfirmation with deterministic blocks

-Blocks are deterministically derived from the sequencer-batch, and consequently the superBlock $B_r'$ is deterministic.
+Blocks are deterministically derived from the protoBlock, and consequently the superBlock $B_r'$ is deterministic.
 This is in contrast to Version A, where a leader proposes the next transition.Validators then attest for the next transition directly:  $B_r \xrightarrow{\ txs \ } B_r'$.
 E.g. by committing to the the hash of $B_r'$.

 An additional actor - the `acceptor` - is introduced that initiates the postconfirmation process.
 This is necessary, as this step requires additional gas costs on L1 and thus this role requires additional rewards.
 The `acceptor` serves for a specified period and is then replaced by another validator.